 - new high school students who haven’t been vaccinated

-- those traveling to countries where meningococcal disease is common
+- people traveling to countries where meningococcal disease is common

-- children age two or older who don’t have a spleen or are immunocompromised
+- children who are ages 2 or older and who don’t have a spleen or have a compromised immune system

 Written by: Verneda Lights and Elizabeth Boskey, PhD